 3.55.4.3.2 Message Semantics

 The Responding Gateway shall support Asynchronous Web Services Exchange as described in ITI TF-2x: V.5, Synchronous and Asynchronous Web Services Exchange.
 If the Initiating Gateway declares the Asynchronous Web Services Exchange Option, it shall also support Asynchronous Web Services Exchange as described in ITI TF-2x: V.5.
 Use of Asynchronous Web Services Exchange is necessary when transactions scale to large numbers of communities because it allows for more efficient handling of latency and scale.

+The Initiating Gateway should specify a coded reason that explains why the correlation is believed to be invalid.
+This is specified in the SOAP header using the RevocationReason element with attributes code and system to be the code and code system of the code, respectively.
+The value of the element should be a brief human readable description of the reason and shall not be longer than 250 characters.

+The code and code system should be taken from the following value set:

+Table 3.55.4.3.2-1: Coded values for codeSystem=1.3.6.1.4.1.19376.1.2.27.4